 SEIS: company and investor procedures: company procedures: advance assurance requests: circumstances where HMRC will not give an advance assurance

 HMRC will not give an advance assurance where the relevant shares have already been issued.
 In that situation the company should submit its compliance statement (form SEIS1) in accordance with the statutory procedure (see VCM35090).

-Refusal to grant advance assurance does not indicate that HMRC has already reached a view about how the legislation will apply.
-However in such cases rather than attempting to form a view in advance of the company carrying out its intentions, we will want to examine at the time the company provides its compliance statement (SEIS1) the circumstances in which funds have been raised, the company established or activities commenced, shares issued and directors appointed; along with the detail of transactions entered into by the company and any associated transactions entered into by third parties which might reasonably be considered to be part of a planned set of arrangements.
+Refusal to grant an advance assurance does not indicate that HMRC has already reached a view about how the legislation will apply.
+Rather than attempting to form a view in advance of the company carrying out its intentions, HMRC may want to examine the facts at the time the company provides its compliance statement (SEIS1).
+This may include the circumstances in which funds have been raised, the company established or activities commenced, shares issued and directors appointed; along with the detail of transactions entered into by the company and any associated transactions entered into by third parties which might reasonably be considered to be part of a planned set of arrangements.

 Each case will be considered on its own merits, but factors pointing to a decision not to grant advance assurance on the grounds that there may be ‘disqualifying arrangements’ are likely to include (without necessarily being restricted to) cases where the following apply: